cmu-mars/cmu-robotics/documents/p2-cp3.md

 > Jeff: I left off the optional other parameters from Phase 1 because they are redundant with the API, and were not used.
 You can always place an obstacle, set the charge, or turn off the kinect at any time.

 ## Test Procedure

-The test procedure will be the same as for P1CP1, except that Lincoln labs will be able to perturb multiple times for each perturbation (e.g., place/remove obstacle, set battery, fail/reinstate kinect).
+> This automaton is obsolete according to the new API The test procedure will be the same as for P1CP1, except that Lincoln labs will be able to perturb multiple times for each perturbation (e.g., place/remove obstacle, set battery, fail/reinstate kinect).
 ![runtime-automation](img/cp3-runtime-automation.png "Run-time Automation")